Samsung Galaxy S22 review

 Galaxy S22 Ultra review: Camera

-Those who prefer making videos will find improve image stabilisation which means less camera shake and Auto Tracking which makes sure the subject always stays perfectly in focus.
-This mode works really well and adds a Hollywood feel to your home movies.
+Those who prefer shooting video will also find improve image stabilisation and Auto Tracking which makes sure the subject always stays perfectly in focus.

 Galaxy S22 Ultra review: Performance and Speed

 Sadly, those in the UK who buy the Galaxy S22 Ultra won’t be treated to the latest and greatest Snapdragon 8 Gen 1 chipset from Qualcomm.
-Just like in previous years, Samsung is using its own Exynos brains instead which is a shame but not a deal-breaker.
+Just like in previous years, Samsung is using its own Exynos brains instead and it will be interesting to see how well it performs when placed against this flagship silicon from Qualcomm.
+We can expect all the usual comparison videos to appear on YouTube in the coming weeks.

-If you really want the ultimate experience it’s worth remembering that you buy this device with 12GB of RAM and a whopping 1TB of storage if you think you’ll really need it.
+During our time with the S22 Ultra, it seems highly capable with animations and graphics appearing silky smooth and stutter-free.We’ve got a lot more testing to do but initial impressions are good and don’t forget that you buy this device with 12GB of RAM and a whopping 1TB of storage if you think you’ll really need it.

-There are some other things to note about the Ultra as it also comes packed with 5G network technology for fast access to the web when away from fixed-line broadband and it’s fully compatible with the latest Wi-Fi 6 data speeds.
+Along with the processor, there are some other things to note about the Ultra as it also comes packed with 5G network technology and the option to access Wi-Fi 6 data speeds.

 Galaxy S22 Ultra review: Battery Life

 Tucked under the hood of the S22 Ultra is a whopping 5,000mAh battery which is the biggest power pack in the range.
-This is clearly a large device that will need plenty of juice, but we’ve had no issues ploughing through a whole day without running low on power.
-In fact, this device will easily a couple of days if you are careful.
+This is clearly a large device that will need plenty of juice, but we’re confident this phone will easily last all day and long into the night before it will need a refill.

 Samsung Galaxy S22 Ultra review: This phone gets a 6.8-inch screen